redwoodjs/rw-shad/README.md

 Note
 ----

-Currently this only works for TS projects.
-(Also see below 😉)
+Currently this doesn't work great if you've already installed custom Tailwind plugins.
+It won't know how to update your TW config.
+PRs are welcome 😉

 Contributing
 ------------

-If you want to add JS support, or contribute any other changes an easy way to test this locally is:
+If you want to improve TW config merging, or contribute any other changes an easy way to test this locally is:
 ```
 yarn start --cwd ../rw-example-project --force
 ```